 Replacing Teeth and Solidifying Dentures in Centennial, CO

-If you need a tooth replaced or would like to stabilize your dentures, call Dr. Christian Rippe in Centennial, CO at 303-562-1073 and reserve your consultation.
+Call Dr. Christian Rippe in Centennial, CO at 303-779-9876 and reserve your consultation.
 He will evaluate your mouth, discuss your concerns and goals, then tell you about treatment options.
 Together, you and the doctor can determine whether dental implants are a good choice for your situation.

 How Implants Work